-On the morning of the 16th of June, a group of 6 people was pushed back from Croatia to Bosnia.
-The group members were all from Iran and included an 11-year-old girl, two teenagers, two men, and a woman.
+On the morning of the 16th of June, a group of six people were pushed back from Croatia to Bosnia.
+The transit group members were all from Iran and included an 11-year-old girl, two teenagers, two men, and a woman.

-The group had walked for several days from Bosnia into the Croatian interior and was approximately 8 km away from Zagreb when they were stopped by Croatian officers in black uniforms.
-The group is certain that the officers were members of the Croatian police.
-The respondent, an 18-year-old man, remembered:
+The respondent, an 18-year-old man, recalled how the group had walked for several days from Bosnia to Croatia and was approximately 8 km away from Zagreb when they were stopped by what he described as Croatian officers in black uniforms.
+The group believed the suspected officers to be members of the Croatian police.
+The respondent remembered:

 “We were talking with [the police] and they said, ‘everything is fine, don’t worry’, then they asked where we are from.
 When we said Iran they changed their mood.”

-The group was loaded into a van that had the registration number 100_445.
-The group was in the vehicle for 1-1,5 hours before arriving at the border with Bosnia.
-When they came out of the van, 6 officers with batons were waiting for them.
-The description of the black uniforms and balaclava masks of these officers matches that of the Croatian Intervention Unit.
+The group was reportedly loaded into a van that had the registration number ‘100_445’.
+The group was in the vehicle for approximately 1-1.5 hours before arriving at the Bosnian border.
+The respondent recalled that when they came out of the van, six officers with batons were waiting for them.
+The description of the black uniforms and balaclava masks of these officers corresponds to that of the Croatian Intervention Unit.
 The respondent said “I told my mum and my sister to go on the outside” so that the officers would recognize that they were a family and not use violence against them.

-The first officers had taken the respondent’s phone and told him that they would give it back to them.
-This was not the case, the first officers kept the phone.
-In order to remember the registration numbers of the cars, the respondent used a piece of broken glass to scratch the numbers into his skin.
-He has been pushed back several times and is determined to report all the details of the criminal actions.
+The suspected officers who had taken the respondent’s phone reportedly told him they would return it to him.
+The respondent said that this was not the case, however, and they kept the phone.
+To remember the registration numbers of the cars, the respondent explained that he used a piece of broken glass to scratch the numbers into his skin.
+He has been pushed back several times and is determined to report all the details of the criminal actions against him.

-The officers at the border did not use any physical violence they only sent the group across the border.
-As the group was left somewhere along the green border the respondent could not remember any location.
-At first, they thought that they were near Velika Kladusa, but without a phone, they were unable find the way.
-They walked from 4 pm to 6 am before they finally reached the town.
+According to the respondent, the officers at the border did not use any physical violence against the group and just sent them across the border.
+As the group was left somewhere along the green border and without a phone, the respondent could not remember the location.
+At first, they thought that they were near Velika Kladusa, but without a phone, they were unable to find the way.
+They walked from 4 pm to 6 am before they finally reached Velika Kladusa.